Elizabeth-M-M/Movie-Theatre-project/README.md

 This project required a set up of a local server to store our movie house data.
 You need to run the server to access the data, so I created a .json file and added data to it.
 Once the page loads, the web page fetches data from the local server and displays a list.

+Make sure to run `json-server --watch db.json` before using the application

 #### HTML
 The `index.html` structure was built out and divided into two sections, a nav and a header section.
 - The nav section houses the title and the logo of the theatre house.